Human rights in the United Arab Emirates: Prison conditions

-In 2019, media attention focused on the ill-treatment of a 42-year-old Emirati woman during her imprisonment in the UAE.
-While raising funds for Syrian refugees, Alia Abdel Nour was arrested in 2015 by the UAE authorities on accusations of funding terrorism.
+In 2019, media attention focused on the ill-treatment of an Emirati woman, Alia Abdulnoor, during her imprisonment in the UAE.
+While raising funds for Syrian refugees, Alia Abdulnoor was arrested in 2015 by the UAE authorities on accusations of funding terrorism.
 Sentenced to 10 years, she had been subjected to harsh conditions of solitary confinement, with no access to ventilation, toilet facilities, mattress, blankets, proper food or medicine.
 Despite being diagnosed with cancer – shortly after her arrest – she did not receive any medical treatment.
-Emirati authorities claim that Nour herself declined the medical treatment, while her family claims she was forced to sign documents that forbid her access to the treatment.
+Emirati authorities claim that Abdulnoor herself declined the medical treatment, while her family claims she was forced to sign documents that forbid her access to the treatment.

-On 4 May 2019, Alia Abdel Nour died in the UAE prison following prolonged mistreatment and denial of medical care by the Emirati authorities.
+On 4 May 2019, Abdulnoor died in the UAE prison following prolonged mistreatment and denial of medical care by the Emirati authorities.
 Since her arrest, her hands and feet were shackled to her hospital bed for long periods of time.
 The UAE authorities ignored requests by the international rights groups, European parliamentarians, and United Nations experts to release her on the grounds of her deteriorating health.